-Meerut's 12-Kg 'Bahubali' Samosa: Eat In 30 Minutes, Win Rs 71,000
+Meerut's 12-kg 'Bahubali' samosa: Eat in 30 minutes, win Rs 71,000

 He claimed that the samosa is the largest in the country.

 The western UP district, Meerut, is popular for sweets like ‘revri’ and ‘gajak’.
-(Agencies)
+(PTI)